kmkr/splendid-nudibranch/content.md

 Location Sha'ab Abu Nuhas Reef, Egypt
 Tags wreck 2018
 Latin
-Description This cargo ship was heading for Jeddah packed with Italian tiles, but never made it.
+Description This cargo ship was headed for Jeddah packed with Italian tiles, but never made it.

 DSC08605.jpg